DataONEorg/d1Login/README.md

 # d1Login
 Python helper for authenticating in a DataONE environment.

 The d1_certificate library offers some routines to assist with authenticating for interactions with DataONE services.
-Authentication requires a web browser UI, and so is not suitable for use on headles systems.
+Authentication requires a web browser UI, and so is not suitable for use on headless systems.
 The basic process is:

 1. A web browser is opened to select an identity provider
 2. Credentials are entered into the selected IDP